-- Saving us time
+- Save us time

-- Helping us shop, cook & clean
+- Help us shop, cook & clean

-- Keeping us organized
+- Keep us organized

 These are our favorite things.
 They have made a difference for us and perhaps can help you.
 See our tips to avoid palm oil as well.

 We love the SpoonGuru app.
 While many palm oil apps note the foods that contain sustainable palm oil, SpoonGuru filters out the foods that contain it, even in the form of palm oil derivatives.

 With our son’s palm oil sensitivity, this app is helpful to verify we didn’t miss one of the hundreds of names for palm oil derivatives.
 When he gets older and gets a phone, it will help him as well.

 Please note, we don’t rely on apps, especially because we are avoiding palm oil for health reasons.
 However, we use them to double-check we haven’t missed an ingredient.

 We bought two dishpans which we use to organize our baking supplies.
 You can find them at Target and Walmart.

 Did you know most all desserts you find in stores contain palm oil and palm oil derivatives?
 After we learned about our son’s palm oil intolerance, we couldn’t buy pre-made confections and desserts anymore.

 Prior to this, at best, we made boxed cake and boxed brownie mixes.
 We bought canned frosting.
 All of these contain palm oil.

 So we learned to bake from scratch.
 At first, we had a mishmash of baking supplies.
 It was a stress to even make homemade pancakes.
 Now, we have a bin for random baking ingredients.
 We have another with ingredients for foods we make often, such as waffles, cakes, brownies, etc.